stormboy/whims/README.md

 <a href="http://jquery.org/">jQuery</a> and <a href="http://jqueryui.com/">jQeury UI</a>

 <a href="http://isotope.metafizzy.co/">Isotope</a> for dynamic Javascript layout.
 This requires a <a href="http://metafizzy.co/#isotope-license">license</a> if you are to use it for commercial purposes.

-<a href="http://www.biwascheme.org/">BiwaScheme</a> for S-Expression parsing in Javascript and Node.js.

 <a href="http://www.simplefly.nl/icons">Simplefly</a> for icons on the demonstration UI.